UsmanSafni/Object-localisation/README.md

 ### Model Compilation and Training

 - The model is compiled with categorical crossentropy loss for classification and custom IoU for bounding box regression.
-- The Adam optimizer is employed with a specific learning rate.
-- The model is trained for a specified number of epochs with the defined data generator and callbacks.
+- The Adam optimizer is employed and The model is trained for 50 epochs with the defined data generator and callbacks.

 ## Results